okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/index.md

 <StackSelector snippet="githubinstructions" noSelector />

-## Configure the SDK and sample app
+## Configure the SDK, widget and sample app

-Before integrating the SDK into your app, you need to initialize the SDK with configuration settings.
+Before integrating either SDK or widget into your app, you need to initialize the SDK with configuration settings.
 The list of settings is shown below:

 ### Issuer